<- brm(

 There are different ways to extract the MCMC posterior draws from a fitted model.
 In this book, we will use the as_draws_df()

 function from the posterior package.
 The function extracts the draws from a Bayesian regression model and outputs them as a data frame.
-Let’s take the rt_bm_1
+Before we extract the draws from the vow_bm

 Family: gaussian